stakater/StakaterPlatform/README.md

 2. We will deploy [Nordmart](https://playbook.stakater.com/content/workshop/nordmart-intro.html#introduction) application using the guideline provided in this [link](https://playbook.stakater.com/content/workshop/nordmart-ci-cd.html#ci-cd-pipeline-creation)

 ## Compatibility Matrix

-Stakater Platform has been tested on following environment:
+StakaterPlatform has been tested on following environment:

 | Platform Version| K8s Version  | Infrastructure |
 |---|---|---|